Outcomes

 Before deleting an outcome, ensure that resources using it, such as a pipeline, are no longer using it.
 Once there are no other resources using the outcome, you can safely delete it.

-• Dashboard: click the options menu (three dots) on the far right of the outcome you'd like to delete, or upper right when viewing an outcome, then click delete.
-Screenshot of deleting an outcome
+- Dashboard: click the ... menu on the far right of the outcome you'd like to delete or archive (or upper right while viewing a specific one), then click the relevant option.

-• API: use the delete outcome API request.
+- API: use the delete outcome or archive outcome API requests.